-RESA recommends that the Board reduce the BGS-CIEP threshold to require all customers using 400 kw and above to be on BGS-CIEP pricing beginning in June 1, 2014, and to require all customers using 100 kw and above to be on BGS-CIEP pricing by June 1, 2016.
-(RESA Initial Comments at 2).
+RESA recommends that the Board reduce the BGS-CIEP threshold to require all customers using 400 kw and above to be on BGS-CIEP pricing beginning in June 1, 2016, and to require all customers using 100 kw and above to be on BGS CIEP pricing by June 1, 2019.
+RESA believes customers between 100 kw and 400 kw have the necessary ability to understand hourly pricing.
+(RESA Initial Comments at 4).